pyrmont/testament/api.md

 In addition to creating a function, `deftest` registers the test in the 'test suite'.
 Testament's test suite is a global table of tests that have been registered by `deftest`.
-When a user calls `run-tests!`, each test in the test suite is called.
+When a user calls `run-tests!` without specifying any tests to run, each test in the test suite is called.
 The order in which each test is called is not guaranteed.

 If `deftest` is called with no arguments or if the only argument is a symbol, an arity error is raised.